wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 Possible reasons for this error are:

-*   The plotting command is part of a third-party package like `implicit_plot` but this package was not loaded by Maximaâs `load()` command before trying to plot.
+*   The plotting command is part of a third-party package like `implicit_plot` but this package was not loaded by Maxima’s `load()` command before trying to plot.
-*   Maxima tried to do something the currently installed version of gnuplot isnât able to understand.
-In this case the file maxout.gnuplot in the directory Maximaâs variable maxima\_userdir points to contains the instructions from Maxima to gnuplot.
-Most of the time this fileâs contents therefore are helpful when debugging the problem.
+*   Maxima tried to do something the currently installed version of gnuplot isn’t able to understand.
+In this case the file maxout.gnuplot in the directory Maxima’s variable maxima\_userdir points to contains the instructions from Maxima to gnuplot.
+Most of the time this file’s contents therefore are helpful when debugging the problem.
 *   Gnuplot was instructed to use the pngcairo library that provides antialiasing and additional line styles, but it was not compiled to support this possibility.
-Solution: Uncheck the "Use the cairo terminal for plot" checkbox in the configuration dialog and donât set `wxplot_pngcairo` to true from Maxima.
+Solution: Uncheck the "Use the cairo terminal for plot" checkbox in the configuration dialog and don’t set `wxplot_pngcairo` to true from Maxima.
-*   Gnuplot didnât output a valid .png file.
+*   Gnuplot didn’t output a valid .png file.

-## Plotting an animation results in âerror: undefined variableâ
+## Plotting an animation results in “error: undefined variable”

 The value of the slider variable by default is only substituted into the expression that is to be plotted if it is visible there.
 Putting an `ev()` around this expression should resolve this problem.

-## I lost a cell contents and undo doesnât remember
+## I lost a cell contents and undo doesn’t remember

 There are separate undo functions for cell operations and for changes inside of cells so chances are low that this ever happens.
 If it does there are